 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s scummy, you can freshen it by draining diluted bleach through the tube to sanitize the line.
+Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s dirty, you can freshen it by pouring thinned bleach through the tube to sanitize the line.
 Or you can buy a new tube.

-Scrub the drain port using a small, round paintbrush.
-Connect the drain tube and switch the power back on.
+Wash the drain port using a small, round paintbrush.
+Connect the drain tube and restore power.